 - Browse the Worst Things for Sale.
 This site bills itself as “The Internet’s most horrible items.
 A daily blog.”
 And, indeed, it’s awful.
 Probably not very SFW, just FYI.

 - Turn your computer into a musical device.
 Type any key A-Z, watch, and listen.
 Patatap is strangely hypnotizing.

 - Watch your trip before you take it.
 Put in your start and end destinations, and watch the player show, sequentially, every Google Street View image between those two points.

 What does this mean to me, Laura?

 Probably not much, unless I’ve left your favorite out.
-Let me know what fun and cool sites you found this year in the comments!
+Let me know which fun and cool sites you found this year in the comments.

 Want to see the 2012 List?